pyoky/pyoky.github.io/jekyll_blog/_posts/2018-07-21-why-I-like-studying.md

 ---
 layout: post
-title:  "Why I like studying"
+title:  "Why You Should like studying"
 date:   2018-07-21 8:58 +0900
 categories:
 ---